 The Promising Future of Cloud Kitchens

 As the demand for food delivery continues to soar, cloud kitchens are becoming a popular option when it comes to opening a new restaurant business.
-According to a Goldstein Market Intelligence report, the global cloud kitchen market was valued at USD 700 Million in 2018 and is expected to grow at a CAGR of 17.25% through the forecast period – 2017-2030.

 Read more about why cloud kitchens are the hottest investment options here.